What’s the Difference Between a Nutritionist and Dietitian?

 How Much Money Do Nutritionists and Dietitians Make?

 Unfortunately, given the broader range of requirements regarding titles, certification, and licensing, it can be a bit more difficult to pinpoint what you might expect to earn as a nutritionist.
-The U.S. Bureau of Labor Statistics (BLS) cites the average annual salary of both nutritionists and dietitians to be more than $61,000.
+Nonetheless, you can research average annual salaries for dietitians and nutritionists using BLS data below:

 Again, as with dietitians, many factors are at play when it comes to what you might earn as a nutritionist—with your level of education and certification being among the most important. “[Certified Nutrition Specialist] practitioners have advanced degrees (master’s or doctoral) and are therefore apt to be at the higher end of the compensation spectrum,” says Bush.